vvvgaming/BACK-FROM-EARTH/README.md

 ####All that we see or seem, is but a dream within a dream.

-####Dreams mean everything. they’re the stories e tell ourselves of what could be, who we could become.
+####Dreams mean everything. they’re the stories we tell ourselves of what could be, who we could become.

 ####Here's to getting rich and fat.

-####And dyin' in the arms of a beautiful woman.
+####And dying' in the arms of a beautiful woman.

 ####Evil Things.